Ghoul

 Ta’abbata Sharran’s ghoulish poems

-One of the primary sources for information on the ghoul legend is from the pre-Islamic poet Thabit ibn Jabr, better known by his epitaph Ta’abbata Sharran, and one of the brigand poets.
+One of the primary sources for information on the ghoul legend is from the pre-Islamic poet Thabit ibn Jabr, better known as Ta’abbata Sharran, and one of the brigand poets.
 Writing in the late 6th or early 7th century, in several of his poems he describes meeting a ghūl in the desert.

 a desert seen at night with dunes stretching into the darkness.
 Ghouls are often said to inhabit the desert.